restatedev/sdk-python/README.md

 ## Versions

-The Python SDK is currently in active development, and might break across releases.

 The compatibility with Restate is described in the following table:

 | Restate Server\sdk-python | < 0.6            | 0.6 - 0.7 | 0.8 - 0.9        | 0.10             |